Spatio-Temporal Joint Graph Convolutional Networks for Traffic Forecasting: Experiments

 \subsubsection{Model Size and Computation Time}

 We present the comparison of model size and computation time of our STJGCN with graph-based baseline methods in Table~\ref{table7}.

-The results demonstrate the high computation efficiency of our model.
+The results in four PeMS datasets demonstrate the high computation efficiency of our model.
 In terms of the model size, STJGCN has fewer parameters than most of the baseline models.
 In the training phase, our model runs faster than other methods except for STGCN.
 In the inference stage, STGCN runs very slowly as it adopts an iterative way to generate multi-step predictions, while STJGCN and Graph WaveNet are the most efficient.
 By further considering the prediction accuracy (see Table~\ref{table4}), our model shows superior ability in balancing predictive performances and time consumption as well as parameter settings.

+The results in Seattle-Loop dataset show that out STJGCN compares favorably to baseline methods.
+In terms of the model size, STJGCN has not been affected by the larger amount of data, and still has fewer parameters than most of the baseline models.
+In the training phase, our STJGCN is faster than GMAN and Z-GCNETs.
+Other 6 baselines are more efficient than STJGCN but they show poor prediction performance (see Table~\ref{table4}).
+In the inference stage, STJGCN is only slower than STSGCN and AGCRN, while both of which have worse prediction accuracy than our model (see Table~\ref{table4}).